theupdateframework/python-tuf/docs/TUTORIAL.md

 >>> repository.root.load_signing_key(private_root_key)
 >>> repository.root.load_signing_key(private_root_key2)

-# Print the roles that are "dirty" (i.e., that have not been written to disk
+# Print the roles that are "dirty" (i.e., that have changed and have not yet
-# or have changed.
-Root should be dirty because verification keys have been
+# been written to disk.
+Root should be dirty because verification keys were
-# added, private keys loaded, etc.)
+# added, signing keys loaded, and a threshold added)
 >>> repository.dirty_roles()
 Dirty roles: ['root']